Human1986/html-forms-and-interactive-elements/README.md

 		- `<input>` should have `name` attribute with value: `user-agree`.
 	2. Add `<button>` for submitting this form.
 		- It should have `type="submit"`.
-		- Its text should be: `Send you data to NASA`.
+		- Its text should be: `Send your data to NASA`.